Skip to main content

 GINA permits limited financial incentives for wellness program participation, but these are capped to ensure your decision to share family health information remains truly voluntary.

 It is also important to understand what is not permitted.
 An employer is explicitly forbidden from offering any incentive in exchange for the genetic information of an employee’s children.
 While children may be allowed to participate in certain wellness activities, they cannot be a vehicle through which the employer gains access to protected genetic information for a reward.
-This reflects a heightened level of protection for the of minors.
+This reflects a heightened level of protection for the genetic privacy of minors.

 What Does a Reasonably Designed Program Look Like?